The

 Up

-is a new picornavirus detected in chickens in the Republic of Ireland.
+Sicinivirus 1 was first detected in chickens in the Republic of Ireland.
 Sicini is the Gaelic word for chickens.
-Sicinivirus 1 is most closely related to passerivirus A1 (formerly turdivirus 1) having amino acid identities of 30.5%, 38.1% and 46.8% in the P1, P2 and P3 polypeptides, respectively.
+Sicinivirus 1 is most closely related to passerivirus A1 having amino acid identities of 30.5%, 38.1% and 46.8% in the P1, P2 and P3 polypeptides, respectively.

 The genome sequences of two picornaviruses (designated chicken picornavirus 1 by the authors) are most closely related to Sicinivirus 1 (Lau et al., 2014).